technogix-terraform/module-aws-repository/README.rst

 * The IAM user used to perform infrastructure deployment

 to get full access to the repository, so that it can be fully managed by terraform.
 Additional rights are provided through module configuration

+Lifecycle is set to :

+* Remove untagged images after a given number of days (7 by default)

+* Remove tagged images when there is more than a given number of them in the repository (30 by default)

 Testing
 =======